 A Snapshot of Client Reviews:

 Clients describe Digital Silk as responsive, professional, and very detail-focused.
 Project management tends to feel organized, and the final websites often come out polished, modern, and easy to navigate.
 They also run an iterative process, so the website gets refined step-by-step instead of rushed out.
+Timelines can stretch on complex builds, especially when there are lots of revisions or moving parts.
+When the scope is clear and decisions stay tight, delivery is smoother and results are strong.

 Our Take